-*Georgetown University is currently in virtual mode for all student courses, including science labs.
-Please visit Georgetown Coronavirus (COVID-19) Resource Center and Fall 2020 Plan for updated information.
+*Georgetown University is operating in person and hybrid classes in the Fall 2021.
+Please visit Georgetown Coronavirus (COVID-19) Resource Center for updated information.

 The Pre-Health Advising Office provides support to Georgetown University students and alumni as they consider careers in and prepare for admission to medical, dental, veterinary, and other health professions schools.